 Energy Cost is entirely free of cost.
 So, while you are using a solar water heater unit, you won’t need to worry about a hundred dollars of utility bills.

-The most amazing thing regarding solar water heating systems is- you will be getting the energy to run your water heater as long as the sun shines.
-Wondering, what will happen in sudden wet weather or rainy day?
+The most amazing thing regarding solar water heating systems is- you will be getting the energy to run your water heater as long as the sun shines and wondering, what will happen in sudden wet weather or rainy day?
 FYI, many solar units are capable of providing you energy even when the sun is not shining.
 So, you won’t have to worry about running short of hot water even on cloudy days.

-Save Space requires less installation space compared to the conventional gas or fuel run water heaters.
+Save Space requires less installation space compared to conventional gas or fuel-run water heaters.
 Still, solar water heaters are more frugal in terms of installation space.
 Moreover, in most cases, the PV or thermal panels are installed on the rooftop.

 yes, it Keeps the environment clean and pollution-free, which has become the demand of recent times.
 A solar water heating system is environment-friendly as it doesn’t burn any fossil fuel when heating water for you.
 So, you have the chance to contribute to the environment and take part in the go green revolution